FAQ – International Applicants

 What GPA do I need to have?

 You need a GPA (or other high school/upper secondary school grades) corresponding to 17 out of 20 in the Swedish upper secondary system to be eligible to apply.
-Our applications requirements including GPA average are listed in full under “Application Requirements” on this page.
+Our applications requirements including information about conversion of your grades can be found under “Application Requirements” on this page.

 I have an IB diploma, what are the requirements?